sankarvj/datasync/README.md

 #Rule of thumb

     1) Server table should contain : id & updated column

     2) Client table must implement "localmodel" struct

+    3) If a column in a table references a id from the other table than that column must be tagged like the below structure

+                            type Note struct {
+                            	Ticketid int64 `rt:"trips" rk:"id"`
+                            	Name     string
+                            	Desc     string
+                            	created  time.Time
+                            	adapter.Localmodel
+                            }

+        Note : ticketid column of notes table references id column of Ticket table.

 #How to implement the sync adapter with the existing system ?